What happens if Trump tries to overturn another election loss?

 This year, it’s clear both sides are particularly ready for a courtroom brawl.
 Dozens of legal battles are already underway:

-- On Saturday, Trump’s team filed a lawsuit falsely claiming that several Georgia counties were breaking the law by letting voters drop off ballots – only to have a judge immediately rule against them.
+- On Saturday, Trump’s team filed a lawsuit falsely claiming that several Georgia counties were breaking the law by letting voters drop off ballots – only to have a judge immediately rule against it.

 - Friday evening, the U.S. Supreme Court dismissed a request from Republicans to overturn a Pennsylvania Supreme Court ruling allowing voters who messed up their mail ballots to be able to cast provisional ballots on Election Day.

-- The Trump campaign sued after officials in Bucks County, Pennsylvania closed in-person absentee voting too early; a judge extended the deadline as a result.
+- The Trump campaign sued after officials in Bucks County, Pennsylvania, closed in-person absentee voting too early; a judge extended the deadline as a result.

-- Democrats are currently suing in Erie County, Pennsylvania over mail ballot delays.
+- Democrats are currently suing in Erie County, Pennsylvania, over mail ballot delays.

 - Republicans have lost last-minute suits in multiple states seeking to tighten rules around military and overseas ballots.